jasperf/laravel-vuejs-interview-questions/README.md

 3. Why did you become a developer?

 ## Tech in Detail
-4. What are similarities between Laravel and RoR?
-5. What type of problems did you have working with Laravel or VueJS projects and how did you solve them?
+1. What type of problems did you have working with Laravel or VueJS projects and how did you solve them?
-6. How is Type Hinting used in Laravel?
+2. How is Type Hinting used in Laravel?
-7. Name the main difference between Laravel 4 and Laravel 5.x
-8. What is Laravel Eloquent?
+3. What is Laravel Eloquent?
 Why is it nice to have for development?
-9. What are Laravel Facades?
+4. What are Laravel Facades?
 Why should we use them?
 How did you use one last time around?
-10. What are Laravel Service Providers used for?
+5. What are Laravel Service Providers used for?
 Give an example in one of your projects?
-11. Name 5 Laravel Packages you have used the most and can heartily recommend.
+6. Name 5 Laravel Packages you have used the most and can heartily recommend.
-12. Database Migrations - What is so useful about them?
+7. Database Migrations - What is so useful about them?
-13. Axios Errors - How do you debug them?
+8. Axios Errors - How do you debug them?
 What tools do you use for it?
-14. How is the Vue Js Browser support these days?
+9. How is the Vue Js Browser support these days?
-15. How do you perform testing in vuejs & Laravel?
+10. How do you perform testing in vuejs & Laravel?
-16. What is your favorite feature of Laravel?
+11. What is your favorite feature of Laravel?

 ## Code Questions